Opetaia Foaʻi

-Opetaia Foaʻi is a Tokelauan-Tuvaluan composer, musician, and singer who was born in Samoa, grew up in New Zealand and now lives in Australia.
-He is best known as the founder of the Polynesian band Te Vaka, and for his collaboration with Lin-Manuel Miranda on music for the Disney film Moana.
-He also worked on the music for its sequel.
+Opetaia Foaʻi (born 1956) is a Tokelauan-Tuvaluan composer, musician, and singer who was born in Samoa, grew up in New Zealand and now lives in Australia.
+He is best known as the founder of the Polynesian band Te Vaka, and for his collaboration with Lin-Manuel Miranda on the music for the Disney film Moana (2016).
+He also worked on the music for its 2024 sequel.